emesik/cardano-python/docs/source/wallet.rst

 3. Backend, which represents the underlying service layer.
 At the moment the only backend available is the REST API provided by ``cardano-wallet``, represented by the ``WalletREST`` objects.

+.. note:: Remember that creating or deleting a wallet will not record any information on the
+    blockchain.
+If the wallet you're creating existed before, you'll be presented its' entire history.
+Likweise, if you delete a wallet, you'll be able to create it again in this or any other software and claim the funds or see historical transactions.

 Creating wallets
 ----------------